 Reporting An Absence

-Parents should phone school each day, unless the student has been advised to remain off school, for a specific period of time.
+Parents should phone school each day by 8.30am, unless the student has been advised to remain off school, for a specific period of time.
 Where this is the case, medical evidence should be provided, so the absence can be authorised.
 If we do not hear from you Birkenhead Park School will contact you daily via In Touch in the form of a text message.
 You can reply to this free of charge.

 Absences can also be reported via email at firstname.lastname@example.org, and include the following information: